omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-While scala provides a sugar syntax for invoking the apply method, for a consumer written in cojure, apply method is just another static method defined on the class.
+While Scala provides a sugar syntax for invoking the apply method, for a consumer written in cojure, apply method is just another static method defined on the class.
 Invocation of it is demonstrated below;

 *[apply-method.clj](src/apply_method/clojure.clj)* *`make run-apply-method`*
 ```clojure